Queen of Music K S Chithra

 Stage performances to die for…

-Chithra is from the generation of singers who rever the stage and the microphone.
-Every time I attended a concert of hers, I would see her pay respect to the stage as she entered.
-This is the generation that could never think of autotune or create hoopla by lip-syncing to their own songs.
-Also frequent are her concerts for the less privileged, the proceedings of which go to their respective welfare funds.
+Chithra belongs to a generation of singers who revere the stage and the microphone.
+Every time I have attended one of her concerts, I have seen her pause to pay respect to the stage before stepping on it.
+This is a generation that could never fathom the idea of autotune or create hype by lip-syncing to their own songs.
+Equally admirable are her frequent concerts for the underprivileged, with proceeds going directly to welfare initiatives.

-Plus, no concert of Chithra is complete without an impromptu encore session wherein she takes requests from all and sundry.
+No Chithra concert is ever complete without an impromptu encore session, where she takes song requests from anyone and everyone in the audience.

-Here are some of my favourite stage performances in the Hindi language and it’s startling to see how her admirers respond in the comments section.
+Here are some of my favourite stage performances of hers in Hindi.
+It is heartwarming to see how her admirers respond in the comments section with such affection and nostalgia.

 Riding high on Indipop

-A gold-certified album Piya Basanti also featured an array of songs that showcased Chithra’s versatility further.
-The folksy Surmayee Aankhen with a Nepali prelude is not only a gem of a number, but also gives closure to the abrupt way the title song ended like.
+A gold-certified album, Piya Basanti also featured an array of songs that showcased Chithra’s versatility further.
+The folksy Surmayee Aankhen with a Nepali prelude is not only a gem of a number, but also gives closure to the abrupt way the title song ended.

 The trio returned a few years later in T-Series’ album Ustad and The Divas that featured a dreamy ditty Haaye Re, Raat Bhar…

-Later in the decade, Chithra cut a ghazal album Kehna Hai Maine Yaad Kiya composed by Afsar and Sajid.
+Later in the decade, Chithra cut a ghazal album, Kehna Hai Maine Yaad Kiy, composed by Afsar and Sajid.
 A bouquet of five solo numbers, the album showcased the singer’s vocal perfection yet again.
-She further proved her fondness for ghazals as she collaborated with Pandit Ramesh Narayan for another exclusive album Andaaz which offered serene melodies like the one below.
+She further proved her fondness for ghazals as she collaborated with Pandit Ramesh Narayan for another exclusive album, Andaaz, which offered serene melodies like the one below.

 If at all you are looking for an icing on the cake, here’s Chithra’s lilting duet with A R Rahman in the latter’s album from 2013 – Raunaq!